NEX Exchange: Withdrawal from NEX Exchange

-NEX Exchange (NEXX) NEX Exchange: Withdrawal from NEX Exchange 09-Jan-2020 / 16:30 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+NEX Exchange (NEXX) NEX Exchange: Withdrawal from NEX Exchange 10-Jan-2020 / 16:30 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
-The following Company will be withdrawn from NEX Exchange with effect from close of business today, 09/01/2020: Panther Metals Plc Symbol: PALM Isin: IM00BKDM2T52 The Regulation Department NEX Exchange London Fruit & Wool Exchange 1 Duval Square London E1 6PW Tel: 020 7818 9767 Email: regulation@nexexchange.com Website: www.nexexchange.com Category Code: MSCM TIDM: NEXX LEI Code: 213800AMGNBSOCOSDN11 Sequence No.: 39232 EQS News ID: 949045 End of Announcement EQS News Service
+The following Company will be withdrawn from NEX Exchange with effect from close of business today, 10/01/2020: Netalogue Technologies plc Symbol: NTLP Isin: GB0030196611 The Regulation Department NEX Exchange London Fruit & Wool Exchange 1 Duval Square London E1 6PW Tel: 020 7818 9767 Email: regulation@nexexchange.com Website: www.nexexchange.com Category Code: MSCM TIDM: NEXX LEI Code: 213800AMGNBSOCOSDN11 Sequence No.: 39813 EQS News ID: 950989 End of Announcement EQS News Service

 (END) Dow Jones Newswires